samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/TokenDomains.md

 this object are "domains" — special groupings of designs or HOCs which can be overridden or extended separately by downstream consumers.

+A downside of using Tailwind is that it can result in long lists of classes in your HTML that are difficult to parse through.
+Using domains allows you to separate these long lists of classes into groups of shorter lists.
+This can be especially helpful if you have a bug in a particular domain (e.g., `Layout`), as you can focus your debugging attention on that domain and the set of tokens within it.

 ## Allowed Domains

 The set of allowed domains is defined by Vital as follows.
 For most domains, the value is an